Daethyra/Cybersecurity-References/README.md

 Please review the [README](./UsefulRepositories/README.md)

 ### [Web-Applications](./Web-Applications)
 Here you'll find documents for common web application vulnerabilities, like those of the OWASP Top Ten.
 Each document is different, but all of them contain code examples, injection payloads, that could theoretically be used in the wild.
-[XSS](./Web-Applications/XSS.md), [SSRF]
+[XSS](./Web-Applications/XSS.md), [SSRF], and [CORS](./Web-Applications/CORS.md) are just a few examples.
+The [WebApp Exploit Checklist](./Web-Applications/WebApp-ExploitsChecklist.pdf) is a great visual reference.

 ## 📜 License